 Windows Metafiles (WMF) and Enhanced Metafiles (EMF) are the core display formats of the Windows operating system.
 They are also the native graphics formats for Microsoft Office applications.
 WMF is still in wide-use today across 16-bit and 32-bit Windows platforms.
 EMF is an enhanced 32-bit format update.

 When you copy a drawing.
-Windows stores it as a metafile.
+Windows stores it as a metafile, the native Windows vector format.
 Metafiles render output on screen and send it to print.
 Most Windows applications read and write WMF and EMF.
-Metafiles are not user in XML, UNIX, CAD, Web and PostScript/PDF print environments.
+Metafiles are not used in XML, UNIX, CAD, Web and PostScript/PDF print environments.